aws-samples/amazon-textract-response-parser/src-js/README.md

 If you're using TypeScript, you may need to **typecast** your input JSON while loading it.

-> The `ApiResponsePage` input interface exposed and expected by this module is subtly different from - but functionally compatible with - the output types produced by the [AWS SDK for JavaScript Textract Client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-textract/index.html).
+> The `ApiResponsePage` input interface exposed and expected by this module is more constrained than - but functionally compatible with - the output types produced by the [AWS SDK for JavaScript Textract Client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-textract/index.html).

 ```typescript
 import { ApiAnalyzeExpenseResponse } from "amazon-textract-response-parser";